kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 3 - Defining Success for your Digital Services Acquisition.md

 - [ ] Strengthen relationships with policy, legal, and IT teams **(correct)**

 ---

+## Knowledge Check: Understanding Constraints

+### 1. Which of the following best describes the purpose of identifying constraints before developing an acquisition strategy?

+- [ ] A. To eliminate any need for market research
+- [ ] B. To make the process longer but more detailed
+- [x] C. To understand boundaries that inform realistic, aligned strategies
+- [ ] D. To determine vendor preferences before writing the solicitation

+> Identifying constraints helps teams stay aligned with practical boundaries and craft realistic strategies.

+---

+### 2. True or False: Constraints should only be identified for high-risk or large-scale procurements.

+- [x] False
+- [ ] True

+> Constraints should be identified for all acquisition efforts, regardless of size, because they guide sound strategy development.

+---

+### 3. Which of the following are constraints that could impact your strategy? *(Select all that apply.)*

+- [ ] Vendor past performance ratings
+- [x] Length of contractor onboarding
+- [x] Type and timing of available funding
+- [x] Required security authorizations (e.g., ATO)
+- [ ] Number of vendors on the GSA Schedule

+> Constraints often involve time, funding, approvals, and readiness factors—not just vendor history.

+---

+### 4. Why is treating constraint discovery like a checklist instead of a conversation risky?

+- [ ] A. It wastes too much time
+- [ ] B. It makes it harder to meet compliance rules
+- [x] C. It misses the trust- and alignment-building benefits of team discussion
+- [ ] D. It only works if legal is in the room

+> Collaborative conversations surface practical insights and build alignment across stakeholders.

+---

+### 5. Scenario

+You’re planning a new digital services procurement.
+During early discovery, you learn that:
+- Your COR has limited availability
+- Contractor onboarding takes 60–90 days
+- There’s a possibility of reengineering outdated business processes

+**What should you do?
+(Choose the BEST option)**

+- [ ] A. Ignore these constraints—they’ll sort themselves out during evaluation
+- [ ] B. Choose a firm-fixed-price contract now and adjust if needed
+- [x] C. Build in a phased approach, include delivery support services, and engage leadership on process flexibility
+- [ ] D. Push back the solicitation until these constraints are no longer relevant

+> A phased, proactive approach reduces risk and supports agility as constraints are addressed over time.

+---

+### 6. Which of the following benefits come from defining constraints early? *(Select all that apply.)*

+- [x] Ability to shape a realistic, achievable strategy
+- [x] Avoid mid-process surprises or delays
+- [ ] Ensure you award to the lowest bidder
+- [x] Support more defensible, mission-aligned decisions
+- [x] Strengthen relationships with policy, legal, and IT teams

+> Early constraint discovery builds stronger strategies and relationships—critical for digital service acquisitions.

+---

 ## Recommended Reading

 Every Project Needs an Inspiring Product Vision